tomaszkubacki/kafka_redis_store/docs/kafka_streams_tutorial.md

 | (a,2)             | (a,1), (b,1), (a,2) |

-### KTable
+#### KTable

-> KTable
+> KTable definition
-: is a table of key value records, which are upserted
+: KTable is a table of key value records, which are upserted

 - upserts on non null values
 - deletes on null values